 Shooting with both eyes open or one can be an important factor when you are shooting.
-In this article, I will explain why and when you should have both of eyes open at all times when shooting with your bow.
+In this article, I will explain why and when you should have both eyes open at all times when shooting with your bow.

 Are you supposed to close one eye when shooting a bow?
 No, doing so will give you less view of your shooting field and get can be a disadvantage for your overlook.
 This applies to those who are shooting with the dominant eye.
 If you are shooting with your weak eye, you should close the dominant eye.

 You have to decide for yourself if closing one eye, decreasing the overview in trade for more focus is the right thing for you.
-Having an overview can be more of a priority if you are hunting with your bow because you will have a lot of benefits seeing what’s around you and on your sides.
+Having an overview can be more of a priority if you are hunting with your bow because you will have a lot of benefits from seeing what’s around you and on your sides.
 While shooting in a competition and having to see everything around you can be disturbing as well.

 If you either chooses to have one eye open or both, is your choice.
 But I want to say one thing and that is to stick with your choice.
 Don’t switch between either of the options, this will mess up your aiming and can decrease the accuracy of your shots.